planetscale/docs/content/blog/gopher-con-sugu-interview.md

 **Abhi: I'll make sure to go [watch it](https://www.youtube.com/watch?v=NjMGHrM2cc0)!
 So how did your talk go then?**

-Sugu: My talk went surprisingly well.
+Sugu: [My talk](https://www.youtube.com/watch?v=tVpaSOGMeq4) went surprisingly well.
 I did not expect a big audience because I thought writing a parser in Go is not something that would attract many people.
-However, many people attended and an unusually large number of people came and told me that they enjoyed my talk.
+However, many people attended and an unusually large number of people came and told me that they enjoyed it.

 **Abhi: Where did you feel like you got the most traction with the audience?
 Did you enjoy it?**